RixTerreny/spring-la-mia-pizzeria-security/README.md

 ⚠️ **Attention: This project is no longer actively maintained.**

 This means there will be no new developments or security updates.
-We recommend considering more up-to-date and supported alternatives for your needs thanks for the collaboration.
+We recommend considering more up-to-date and supported alternatives for your needs, thanks for the collaboration.